 I get this question a LOT.
 When I meet people on the road, they always ask two questions: “Are you afraid to travel alone?” and “Is solo vanlife lonely?”
 Spoiler alert: the answer to both questions is no…but sometimes sorta yes.

-I’m going to dive deeper into the definition of loneliness, what I think it’s often a symptom of, and provide practical advice for how you can combat loneliness while traveling solo.
-For more about solo travel, check out my blog post about lessons from solo female traveling.
+I’m going to dive deeper into the definition of loneliness.
+Let’s look at it in a wider context.
+And, importantly, let’s talk about practical advice for how you can combat loneliness while traveling solo.

 What is Loneliness?